CDRT/docs/su/su_dg.md

 The most common issues encountered with Update Retriever are typically related to the catalogs and the content being pulled from Lenovo servers.
 Within the process used by Update Retriever to process catalogs for specified models, there are several CRC checks performed on the files that are downloaded.
 There may be times when the catalogs and the content are out of synch as the catalogs are being refreshed.
 In this case Update Retriever may report that it failed to download an update or may not offer any update that should be available.
 These types of issues are typically addressed automatically due to the continuous nature of the catalog maintenance processes but may take a day or two to be resolved.
 In other cases there may be an incorrect CRC value specified for a file causing it to continuously fail to download.
 These issues will be identified in the error messages presented by Update Retriever and can be reported in the Enterprise Client Management forum which can be linked to from the Enterprise Deployment Solutions page ([https://support.lenovo.com/us/en/solutions/ht104232](https://support.lenovo.com/us/en/solutions/ht104232)).
 Please specify the machine type (e.g. 20AN) and operating system combination that was used in the search.

 Update Retriever does not create a log file.
 Instead it generates an Event Log which can be viewed by launching the Event Viewer app.
-In the Event Viewer, navigate to Application and Service logs -\&gt; Lenovo -\&gt; ThinkVantage -\&gt; Update Retriever to find two event logs that can be used to troubleshoot issues.
+In the Event Viewer, navigate to Application and Service logs > Lenovo > ThinkVantage > Update Retriever to find two event logs that can be used to troubleshoot issues.

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">